axpokl/midiplayer3-for-BLACK-MIDI/README.md

 -------------
 * You must use the video version of midiplayer3.exe with all the necessary DLL files to record video
 * You can record video by pressing V, midiplayer3 will reset all notes before record
-* midiplayer3 support mkv format.
-You can change the output video name, framerate and quality by add keys with like:
+* midiplayer3 support mkv format
+* You can change the output video name, framerate and quality by add keys:
   `vname=midiplayer.mkv`
   `vrate=30`
   `vquality=4`